 5. Tax Implications and Expenses

-While Arizona and Nevada don’t have estate and inheritance taxes, you must still be mindful of federal estate taxes.
+Arizona and Nevada don’t have estate and inheritance taxes.
+But you still need to watch out for federal estate taxes.
 You must consider the expenses for beneficiaries with a testamentary trust vs a living trust.
 In both cases.

 6. Funding for Trusts